iyiolacak/progress-lifts/README.md

 # Local Do Rush
+[Early Development: This project is being actively built and is not yet stable or ready for public use.]
 If you've ever dropped a to‑do app because it became a chore, Local Do Rush is the antidote.

 ---